-The Commission has authorized the Committee on Substantive Change to review proposals and take formal actions on substantive changes.
+The Commission and the USDE have authorized the Committee on Substantive Change to review proposals and take formal actions on substantive changes.
 The Committee on Substantive Change may act to:

-- approve;

-- defer:

-- deny the change; or

-• refer the proposed change to the entire Commission for action at either the January or June Commission meeting.
+- approve, or approve pending additional information, or approve pending a site visit - defer pending additional information - deny the change; or - refer the proposed change to the entire Commission for action at either the January or June Commission meeting.